WASdev/sample.jms.server/README.md

 #### Useful Maven Commands

-1. To stop the Liberty server, execute the following (Note: If you would like to re-install Liberty, first you must stop the Liberty server with this command, otherwise installation will fail:
+1. To stop the Liberty server, execute the following (Note: If you would like to re-install Liberty, first you must stop the Liberty server with this command, otherwise installation will fail)
     ```bash
     $ mvn liberty:stop-server
     ```

 2. To start the Liberty server, execute the following (Note: To reflect the changes in server.xml, please edit the src/main/wlp/server.xml, then run start-server.
-Any changes made in target/liberty/wlp/usr/servers/defaultServer/server.xml will be overwritten once start-server is executed.):
+Any changes made in target/liberty/wlp/usr/servers/defaultServer/server.xml will be overwritten once start-server is executed)
     ```bash
     $ mvn liberty:start-server
     ```